-- -Students enter via the Main Entrance Door on the First Floor. - -The College is open to the public from 8:00 am 4:30 pm.
+-Students enter via 1st Floor Main Entrance or with ID badge at back door.

+-The College is open to the public from 8:00 am - 4:30 pm.
 (M-F).
-The Main Entrance door will be open during regular business hours. - -Your Student ID Badge will allow for access before and after regular business hours.
-(See below). - -Students are expected to leave the building by 8:30 pm (M-Th), by 4:30 pm on Fridays and before 2:30 on Saturdays. - -Hours are subject to change, in particular during holidays and summer months.
+Main Entrance door will be open during regular business hours.

+-Student ID Badge will allow access before and after regular business hours.
+(See below).

+-Students are expected to leave the building by 8:00 pm (M-T-W-F), and by 8:30 pm on Thursdays.

+-Hours are subject to change, particularly during holidays and summer months.